Despite our name, our region includes properties in Suffolk and Essex.

 The hall used it as a seat for pleasure and relaxation from before 1065 until 1539.
-Not so for us – estate maintenance in the grounds is what we do.
+Not so for us – estate maintenance in the grounds and the adjacent woods is what we do.

 - Orford Ness.
 Arguably our most interesting property.
 A unique shingle spit seething with a distinctive fauna and flora and also steeped in history – both military and nuclear.
 Access is by boat from Orford Quay.

 - Pin Mill.
-The location of our annual “sausage sizzle”!
 The Trust bought this in 1987 because they valued the standing timber.
 Unfortunately, the hurricane in the same year harvested the lot overnight.
 The aim now is to turn it into a lowland heath, like Dunwich.
 This has involved cutting back the invasive gorse to give the heather a chance so there is a lot of bowsaw and lopper work together with bonfires.